Bone and Soft Tissue Grafting

 Soft Tissue Grafting

 Loss of hard and soft tissue of the jaws can create functional and esthetic problems.
 Loss of soft tissue can lead to tooth sensitivity, tooth decay, gum disease and undesirable cosmetics of the teeth, gums and implant restorations.
-At Ballard Oral and Maxillofacial Surgery, our Board-Certified Oral and Maxillofacial Surgeons use advanced, State of the art techniques for bone and soft tissue regeneration.
+At Ballard Oral & Maxillofacial Surgery, our Board-Certified Oral and Maxillofacial Surgeon uses advanced, state-of-the-art techniques for bone and soft tissue regeneration.